breathe-doc/breathe/testsuite/source/codeguide.rst

       parser.
 Found in ``breathe.finder``.

    **renderers**
-      Responsible for producing restructured text nodes to represent the objects that the finders have found.
+      Responsible for producing reStructuredText nodes to represent the objects that the finders have found.
 The renderers generally descend through the object hierarchies rendering the objects, their children, their children's children and so on.
 Found in ``breathe.renderer``.